metrico/qryn-docs/docs/env.md

 **qryn** has no configuration files by design - just `ENV` variables

-?> K8s and container friendly 😉
+?> K8s and Docker container friendly 😉

 #### Parameters